What Is August 13 National Day

 International Left-Handers Day

 Celebrations of International Left-Handers Day often include events and activities that showcase the talents and achievements of left-handers.
-There are also discussions and workshops aimed at addressing the challenges faced by left-handers in everyday life, such as using tools and equipment designed for right-handed people.
+Which means there are also discussions and workshops aimed at addressing the challenges faced by left-handers in everyday life, such as using tools and equipment designed for right-handed people.
 The day serves as a reminder of the importance of accommodating the needs of left-handers in various aspects of life, from education to the workplace.

 National Filet Mignon Day